marceldobehere/goofy-chat-app/readme.md

 1. Clone the repo
 2. Run `npm install`
 3. Run `npm start`
-4. The server is now running at localhost:80
+4. The server is now running at localhost:443/localhost:80
+5. If you visit the localhost website, you will get redirected to the client hosted on github
+6. If you want to modify the client, open the index.html file locally

 ## Why am I making this?